vdovhanych/xgo-with-docker/README.md

 # xgo-with-docker

-Base on the docker:dind image with go and xgo installed.
+Base on the docker:stable image with go and xgo installed.